Criminal Justice Careers That Don't Require a Degree

 On paper, many departments across the United States still do not require their applicants to hold college degrees.
 Instead, there are minimum age and work experience requirements.

-Criminal investigators are specially-trained police officers who are called to investigate significant and major crimes.
-Generally, they handle complicated cases that patrol officers don't have the time, resources or training to follow through with a thorough investigation.
+Criminal investigators are specially trained police officers who are called to investigate significant and major crimes.
+Generally, they handle complicated cases that patrol officers don't have the time, resources, or training to investigate thoroughly.

-Police detectives and investigators can earn up to $97,000, depending on where they work their length of service.
-Most, however, earn around $60,000 per year.
+Police detectives and investigators can earn $135,000 or more, depending on where they work and their length of service.
+Most, however, earn around $80,000 per year, according to the Bureau of Labor Statistics.

 Detectives and criminal investigators are not typically entry-level careers.
-Because many agencies still do not require degrees of their officers, it is possible to move up and into a detective position in just as few as 2 years.
+However, because many agencies still do not require degrees of their officers, it's possible to move up into a detective position in as few as two years.

 Loss prevention workers serve to protect merchandise and prevent theft at retail stores across the country.
 Because retail theft is such a huge problem for retailers, companies hire loss prevention specialists to mitigate and eliminate the negative effects of theft, both by customers and employees.

-Dispatchers are an indispensable component of the law enforcement and first response systems within communities.
-Dispatchers are often the first point of contact and provide a vital connection between the community and the officer.
+Dispatchers are an indispensable component of law enforcement and first response systems within communities.
+They often serve as the first point of contact between the community and its officers.

 Working as a police dispatcher can at times be a highly stressful occupation.
 Dispatchers can earn between $22,000 and $54,000 per year.

 Border patrol agents must also be able to speak functional Spanish before they are released for patrol.
-Agents earn a median annual salary of about $44,000.
+Agents start around $55,000 and can earn up to $101,000.

 Secret service special agents get all the glory, but the uniformed officers of the secret service work just as hard to protect the president, vice president, and foreign dignitaries.

-Officers perform shift work and are stationed primarily in and around Washington, D.C., though they may be called upon to travel with the presidential security detail and to provide a uniformed presence on other secret service operations, such as for warrant service when required.
-Uniformed secret service agents earn approximately $52,000 per year.
+Officers perform shift work and are stationed primarily in and around Washington, D.C., though they may be called upon to travel with the presidential security detail and to provide a uniformed presence on other secret service operations, such as warrant service.
+Uniformed secret service agents earn approximately $60,000 per year.